-The Delivery Program deals with the work Council can do to achieve the CSP strategic outcomes where Council has a role.
+The Delivery Program deals with the work Council can do to achieve the strategic outcomes of its Community Strategic Plan (CSP), where Council has a role.

 Council's achievements in implementing the Delivery Program and the effectiveness of the principal activities undertaken in achieving the objectives at which those principal activities are directed are addressed in Council's Operational Plan.